 What You Need to Make This Recipe

-1. Combine gin, lime juice, and simple syrup in a cocktail shaker.
+1. Add the gin, fresh lime juice, and simple syrup to a cocktail shaker.

-4. Strain the drink into a chilled cocktail glass.
-Garnish with a lime wheel.
+4. Strain the gimlet into a chilled cocktail glass.
+Garnish with a lime wheel, and enjoy!

 Pro Tips for Making This Recipe